 The overall aim of the group is to identify critical virus-host cell interactions that are conserved among coronaviruses, ultimately allowing for development of novel approaches for vaccine attenuation or development of pan-antiviral therapeutics.
-Our work currently focusses on understanding cellular replication of the avian coronavirus infectious bronchitis virus (IBV) and the porcine coronavirus, porcine deltacoronavirus (PDCoV).
-The group has a particular focus on characterising virus induced replication organelles, understanding the process of viral envelopment and identifying cellular proteins that are important for virus replication.
+Using advanced bioimaging, multi ‘omics, reverse genetics and cellular and molecular biology techniques our work focusses on understanding replication and cellular interaction of a range of coronaviruses.
+These include infectious bronchitis virus (IBV), porcine deltacoronavirus (PDCoV), mouse hepatitis virus (MHV), SARS-CoV-2 and human common cold coronaviruses 229E, OC43 and NL63.
+The group has a particular focus on characterising virus induced replication organelles, understanding viral regulation of cellular translation and stress pathways, the process of viral envelopment and identifying cellular proteins that are important for virus replication.

-- Identification of the site of coronavirus RNA synthesis and cellular proteins involved in replication organelle formation and function (BBSRC-funded post-doc, Nicole Doyle)
+- Identification of cellular proteins involved in replication organelle formation and function and conservation across coronaviruses (BBSRC-funded post-doc, Nicole Doyle)

-- Identification of cellular proteins required for assembly, budding and exit of new IBV virions
+- Identification of cellular proteins required for assembly, budding and exit of coronavirus virions

-Nidoviruses and coronaviruses are important disease causing viruses, with infectious bronchitis virus (IBV) in particular causing large economic losses to the UK poultry industry.
-There is also threat of invasion by pathogenic porcine nidoviruses into the UK.
-In addition, coronaviruses in particular are an increasing threat to human health with three novel viruses emerging over the last 20 years.
+Coronaviruses are important disease-causing viruses, with the COVID-19 pandemic causing a devastating loss of life globally, dramatic changes to everyday life and significant impact on the global economy.
+With three novel coronaviruses emerging into humans in the last 20 years, these viruses remain an important threat to human health in the future.
+In addition, coronaviruses are important pathogens of animals and livestock.
+Infectious bronchitis virus (IBV) causes large economic losses to the UK poultry industry and there is the threat of invasion by pathogenic porcine coronaviruses into the UK.
 We are studying critical virus-cell interactions required by coronaviruses to facilitate replication.
-Understanding how viruses interact with the host cell provides the information required for design of novel vaccine development and pan-antiviral treatment approaches.
+Understanding how viruses interact with the host cell provides the information required for design of novel vaccine development and pan-antiviral treatment approaches and to inform surveillance in wildlife.
 These tools would allow better viral control, limiting economic losses, and provide preparedness for novel disease outbreaks.